How Does Facebook Marketplace Shipping Work? A Guide to Selling on Facebook

 Not Taking Advantage of the “Hide from Friends” Feature

-If you're listing items on Facebook that are unused birthday or Christmas gifts from friends, you'll want to use the “hide from friends” feature that the marketplace offers.
+If you're listing items on Facebook that are unused birthday or Christmas gifts from friends, bear in mind you'll want to use the “hide from friends” feature that the marketplace offers.

 Simply choose the “hide from friends” option before you hit publish, and your Facebook friends won't have to know that you're reselling their gifts!